Nothing would sleep in that cellar, dank as a ditch,

-Unsure as to their nature, and which part to play . . .
+Unsure as to their nature or which part to play . . .

 Then Poetry arrayed their frames in fitting garb—

 Perhaps especially in the case of poetry, interpretation happens simultaneously and inevitably with this process of rendering lines of words into another language, i.e., translation.
-I hope I’ve done some justice to Goethe’s verse, however verbosely.
+I hope I’ve done some justice to Goethe’s verse, however verbosely and rather loosely.
 Thanks to the good folks at LEO.org for help with that chameleony grass.